 Making your practice inclusive and welcoming for Aboriginal people encourages self-identification (for COVID-19 vaccination and other visits).
 These

-practical steps will help you provide culturally safe healthcare and this
+practical steps will help you provide culturally safe healthcare.

 an assessment to determine a patient's suitability and administering the COVID-19 vaccine, makes a home-visit delivery model more feasible to reach your patients who have carer responsibilities, transportation or mobility issues.

 COVID-19 information for Aboriginal people in NSW is available on the

 NSW Government website.